-The fixed annual gross salary consists of a fixed annual gross salary, which includes a holiday allowance of 8% and a 13th-month payment of 8.33% and, to the extent applicable, other fixed allowances.
+The fixed annual gross salary consists of a fixed annual gross salary, which includes a holiday allowance of 8% and a 13th month payment of 8.33% and, to the extent applicable, other fixed allowances.
 The annual gross salary is based on the applicable salary scales.
-According to the CLA, employees are entitled to an annual increase.
-This periodic increase in salary is linked to the extent to which the employee is judged to have grown in his or her role (achievement on competences) and depends on the relative salary position.
-The precise link between the competency assessment and the pay rise, is as follows: Insufficient: 0.0%; Almost sufficient: 0.0%; Good: 2.6%; Very good: 3.3%; Excellent: 4.0%.
-Awarding this increase is also subject to financial criteria at the level of VIVAT (knock-out).
+According to the CLA, once a year an employee may receive a periodic increase in salary based on his or her performance in the previous year.
+The precise link between the competency assessment and the periodic increase, is as follows: Insufficient: 0.0%; Almost sufficient: 0.0%; Good: 2.6%; Very good: 3.3%; Excellent: 4.0%.
+Awarding this increase is also subject to financial criteria at the level of Athora Netherlands (knock-out).

 The process regarding the annual salary increase for the Above-CLA employees follows the process as described above, applicable for the employees in the CLA.
-Increase of the salaries of the members of the Executive Board is only possible after adopting a proposal of the Supervisory Board in the general meeting of the shareholder.
+Increase of the salaries of the members of the Executive Board is only possible after adopting a proposal of the Supervisory Board in the general meeting of the shareholder, after adopting a proposal of the ReNomCo in the Supervisory Board.

-Job functions at VIVAT are independently evaluated.
+Job functions at Athora Netherlands are independently evaluated.
 The outcome of this evaluation results in a certain salary scale for such function.

-Total direct compensation is the total of fixed and variable remuneration (for Proteq only the total of fixed remuneration as we abolished variable remuneration within VIVAT), excluding benefits such as pension and allowances.
-We aims to provide total direct compensation levels for expected business and individual performance which, on average, are at the median of the markets in which we operate, benchmarked against relevant peer groups.
+Total direct compensation is the total of fixed and variable remuneration (for Proteg only the total of fixed remuneration as we abolished variable remuneration within Athora Netherlands), excluding benefits such as pension and allowances.
+We aim to provide total direct compensation levels for expected business and individual performance which, on average, are at the median of the markets in which we operate, benchmarked against relevant peer groups.
 To ensure we adhere to this policy, we monitor and benchmark salary levels.
 Fixed remuneration represents a sufficiently high proportion of the total direct compensation, which is in line with the level of expertise, years of experience and required skills.